Partition (law): Partition procedure

 A party seeking a partition must file a partition lawsuit.
 State codes generally favor physical division (partition in-kind) of the affected property(s) over sale (partition by sale as a unit), particularly if a tenant would be displaced from his or her primary residence by a sale.
 If in-kind partition is feasible, the property(s) will be divided proportionally.
 Where small differences in such division are unavoidable, cash compensation for the difference(s) will be awarded to maintain proportionality.
 If the property(s) cannot be divided and allocated to give each tenant a portion without spoiling the whole, the court will order a sale.
 A special master (referee) is commonly appointed by the court to execute the partition process.
 The referee is responsible only to the court, and the referee is limited only by the court's instructions, and applicable state codes.
 For an in-kind partition, the referee will cause deeds to the adjusted property(s) to be prepared.
 Where easements are required for access, the referee will employ professionals (engineers, surveyors and other experts) as required to describe the easement(s).
 The conveyance deeds for the adjusted property(s) and the easement deed(s) will be recorded simultaneously.
 Often, "referee's deeds" (deeds signed by the referee, in the owner's stead) may be employed.
+In some cases, courts and co-owners explore alternatives to partition, such as voluntary buyouts, negotiated settlements, or structured agreements.
+This allows the parties to resolve ownership disputes without forcing a sale or physical division of the property.